 How Design Comes Into Play

 Design is often a crucial part of the sales process for B2B SaaS companies.
 Instead of developing custom features for every prospect, showcasing your product with a clickable, customizable prototype can be much more effective.
-For example, Eleken helped myInterview create a clickable prototype that allowed potential customers to experience the product’s features firsthand, leading to a higher conversion rates.
+As mentioned earlier with our client MyInterview, a tailored prototype allowed prospects to experience the product’s features firsthand and ultimately led to higher conversion rates.